-In the past 5 years I’ve gone from not knowing a single thing about screen printing to having just started a screen print company from scratch.
-I don’t say that to brag.
+In the past 6 years, I’ve gone from not knowing a single thing about screen printing to having just started a screen print company from scratch.
 I say that to encourage you that it’s possible and you can do it.
 If you’ve stumbled upon this post because you’re searching for advice on how to start a screen printing company, I’m here to help.

 It started with a passion

-Like I said, 5 years ago I began working for a couple of friends that had purchased an existing screen print company in my home town.
+Like I said, 6 years ago I began working for a couple of friends that had purchased an existing screen print company in my hometown.
 I was excited to learn more about the craft of printing apparel and designing the artwork and for 3 years, I learned as much as I could.
 I developed quite a passion for the print industry and for soft, comfortable apparel with awesome prints.

 My time with that company finally came to an end and I moved from TN to Colorado but I knew I couldn’t just stay away from an industry I had developed such a passion for.
 I still didn’t know enough to print my own shirts, but I wanted to learn.